 \section{The proof of \cref{lmm: upert}}

-\begin{proof} Our proof will mainly target the statement (4).
-The rest of the lemma will become self evident throughout the proof.
+\begin{proof} Our proof will mainly target statement (4).
+The rest of the lemma will become self-evident throughout the proof.
 In light of the structure of the GQME in \cref{eq: qme}, it is enough to consider the case $K=1.$ In this case, $\Gamma$ can be viewed as a $5\times 5$ block matrix.
 We first write $V_1$ in a block matrix form,

 where $R_1$ is a $3\times 3$ block matrix with diagonals $\sqrt{2\nu_1}I_S, \sqrt{2\nu_1}I_S$ and $2\sqrt{2\nu_1}I_S$.
 With direct calculations, we can show that the last term in \cref{eq: qme} can be written as,